triaxtec/fastapi-serverless-cookiecutter/docs/what_you_get/pyproject/dependencies.md

 1. [sqlalchemy]: An ORM- the best fully-featured ORM we've found.
 1. [alembic]: For managing database migrations with SQLAlchemy
 1. [pymysql]: A MySQL driver for Python- required to hook up SQLAlchemy to MySQL
-1. `triax-flex-config`: A package we developed to make configuring web apps easier.
+1. [flex-config]: A package we developed to make configuring web apps easier.
 1. [semantic-version]: Python does some weird stuff with your project version- we use this to make the published version (in the OpenAPI document) follow standard [Semantic Versioning](https://semver.org/).
 1. [markdown]: For publishing CHANGELOG.md with the API so consumers can know what's going on.